 II.
 The Role of an Alumni Interviewer

-An interviewer is a valuable source of information, providing a local contact to applicants and their families and serving as an invaluable resource for the Admissions Office.
+An alumni interviewer is a valuable source of information, providing a local contact for applicants and their families and serving as an invaluable resource for the Admissions Office.
 Interviewers often help put a candidate's achievements "into context" for the Admissions Committee.

 III.
 Who can be an alumni interviewer?